defgsus/nn-experiments/experiments/logs/residual-convolution.md

 even faster on my hardware/lib/driver setup.
 It is very likely, though, that the performance of the kernel size must be re-evaluated for each particular task.

-Similar to the channel size, the kernel size is varied layer-wise in the following experiment.
+Similar to the channel size abve , the kernel size is varied layer-wise in the following experiment.
+The top performing network with `ks1=3` and `ks2=9`, for example, has the following kernel sizes:

+    [3, 3, 5, 5, 5, 7, 7, 7, 7, 9, 9]

 |   l |   ks1 |   ks2 |   ch |   stride | act   | validation loss |  model params | train time (minutes) |
 |----:|------:|------:|-----:|---------:|:------|----------------:|--------------:|---------------------:|